Army ROTC Program

-Some states also offer financial assistance to students.
-These state programs are generally in the form of grants, and eligibility requirements vary among the states.
+A very limited number of states also offer financial assistance to students.
+These state programs are generally in the form of grants, and eligibility requirements vary widely among the states.
 Specific programs and application information on individual state programs may be obtained from the administrative state agencies themselves.

 Veterans Administration Educational Benefits

 There are many Veterans Administration programs available to eligible veterans and/or their dependents.
 Students should contact their local Veterans Administration Office Coordinator if they believe they may be eligible for assistance in any of the following categories: